 Principles of crystallography and mineralogy; crystal morphology, structure, chemistry, physical properties, genesis, occurrence, and identification of important minerals by various techniques including chemical analysis.
-Prerequisite: GEOL 203 or GEOL 250 or permission of the instructor.
+Prerequisite: GEOL 203 or GEOL 204 or GEOL 250 or permission of the instructor.

 GEOL 305.
 Introduction to Geochemistry.
 1 Credit.